Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "And he’s not prepared to drop the shield and let anybody in?"

 "No, sir.
 No jump beacons, no traffic.
-Not until Lewis Beverote finishes… whatever it is he’s going to finish.
+Not until Lewis Beverote finishes... whatever it is he’s going to finish.
 Until then, it’s communication only."

 "What, does he think we’re riddled with Hierarchy ourselves?"
 Nadeau asked.

-"Either he’s being commendably cautious…" Clarke said, "or else he’s compromised.
+"Either he’s being commendably cautious..."
+Clarke said, "or else he’s compromised.
 We have no conclusive way of knowing."

 "And Beverote needs to know what we need in order to put the factory to best use."
 Tremblay read off the bottom of the report.